yangqi2004/quickstart-streaming-agents/LAB4-Walkthrough.md

    Summary:
 2. NO markdown.
 No asterisks, no bold, no headers, no pound signs.
 Plain text only.
 3. The Verdict line must contain exactly one word: APPROVE, APPROVE_PARTIAL, REQUEST_DOCS, DENY_INELIGIBLE, or DENY_FRAUD.
+4. NOTIFY: Use the gmail_send_email tool to send a price match notification email.
+Use the exact format provided in the prompt for the email subject and body.

 Correct format example:
 Verdict: DENY_INELIGIBLE